Who Is The RUDEST Bollywood ACTRESS? Here's What Fans Said AFTER MEETING Katrina, Kareena & Kajol

 But Varun & Parineeti Were So Polite

 ''Who talks to a child like that?
 She could have politely declined or at least thanked him for the compliment.
 But the tone & expression with which she talked to my cousin was of utter disdain.
-I could literally see heartbreak on my cousin's face after she did that to him. (sic)" Apparently, Varun Dhawan and Parineeti Chopra acted like the perfect messiahs at this point and spent some time with the kid.''
+I could literally see heartbreak on my cousin's face after she did that to him.
+Apparently, Varun Dhawan and Parineeti Chopra acted like the perfect messiahs at this point and spent some time with the kid.'' (sic)

 Also Read: Baaghi 2: All Is Not Well Between Tiger Shroff & Disha Patani?
 The Alleged Couple Gets Into A Spat